RedMadRobot/figma-export/README.md

     nameStyle: camelCase
     # [optional] Absolute or relative path to swift file where to export images (SwiftUI’s Image) for accessing from the code (e.g. Image.illZeroNoInternet)
     swiftUIImageSwift: "./Source/Image+extension_illustrations.swift"
+    # [optional] Absolute or relative path to swift file where to generate extension for UIImage for accessing illustrations from the code (e.g. UIImage.illZeroNoInternet)
+    imageSwift: "./Example/Source/UIImage+extension_illustrations.swift"

   # Parameters for exporting typography
   typography: